food_scientist_using_checklist

 • The simple chamber design is easy to clean, reducing risk of cross contamination

-• Unlike mechanical mills, there’s no temperature change due to grinding, which is important for heat-sensitive materials like those used in cosmetics
+• Unlike mechanical mills, there’s no temperature change caused by grinding, which is important for heat-sensitive materials

 Different materials act differently on the jet mill.
 The best materials are: